 Two of the most fascinating features at this conservation park are The Wombat Walk and The Butterfly Walk, both of which offer excellent trails which allow visitors to experience nature at its best.

 Penambol Conservation Park Map, Information & Address, SA

-Wombat Walk on the other hand, stretches for 4.5 kilometers, and will take about 2 hours on average to complete.
+Wombat Walk, on the other hand, stretches for 4.5 kilometres and will take about 2 hours on average to complete.
 This second walk in the Penambol Conservation Park tests the resilience of many a tourist for its long distance.
 The walk which passes through the eastern region of the park, allows visitors to enjoy the biodiversity of Penambol’s flora and fauna.
 There are numerous species of birds and animals along the walk.

-One of the most common animals you will come accross, and which the walking trail is named after, is the wombat.
+One of the most common animals you will come across, and which the walking trail is named after, is the wombat.
 These four-legged marsupials are easy to spot during evening walks when they come out in the open to feed in the cool of the evening.
 The walk also avails many opportunities for nature photography.